mannylogic/csirt/README.md

 - Cloud-based web server with limited access to the internal database
 - Basic perimeter protection using a firewall and standard user account controls

----

-## 📦 Project Highlights

-### 1. Pre-Incident Preparation

-- Implement centralized and retained logging across endpoints and the server
-- Define roles and responsibilities in an incident response team
-- Train staff on phishing, malware recognition, and secure data handling
-- Draft communication plans for internal/external stakeholders
-- Maintain regularly tested backups and snapshots of key systems
-- Ensure legal considerations (e.g., chain of custody) are pre-defined

-### 2. Forensic Response Plan

-- Steps for identifying, isolating, and assessing infected machines
-- Proper methods for preserving digital evidence without tampering
-- Clear documentation practices throughout the incident lifecycle
-- Prioritization model for balancing business continuity with evidence collection
-- Guidance for escalating to external forensic experts or legal counsel if needed

----

-## 📄 Contents